By The Way, What Is Print Media?

 But Why Is Print Media Being Claimed To Have A Short Lifetime In The Future?

-Ever since the rise of technology, it has become easier to spread our message to the common mass using social media and also advertise in a more appealing way, both of which once were Print Media’s primary advantages apart from how cost-effective it was to mass communicate using Print Media.
+Ever since the rise of technology, it has become easier to spread your message to the common mass using social media and also advertise in a more appealing way, both of which once were Print Media’s primary advantages apart from how cost-effective it was to mass communicate using Print Media.

 However, since the rise of technology, it’s being expensive to opt for print media.
 Apart from these, there are other hassles involved such as bringing content into one single place, editing etc. This creates a clutter which isn’t easy to navigate.
-Also, sometimes the message we’re trying to broadcast gets lost amongst the competition.
+Also, sometimes the message you are trying to broadcast gets lost amongst the competition.
 Also errors are almost impossible to correct once the article has been printed and published.
 This result in a slow updation rate compared to visual media.

 So, The Future Of Print Media?